wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-services/develop-a-ballerina-service.md

 ## Manage the deployment

-To view Kubernetes-level insights for detailed diagnosis of this Ballerina REST API, see Choreo’s [DevOps capabilities](../../devops-and-ci-cd/view-runtime-details.md).
+To view Kubernetes-level insights for detailed diagnosis of this Ballerina REST API, see {{ product_name }}’s [DevOps capabilities](../../devops-and-ci-cd/view-runtime-details.md).